 Before my husband, I thought another man was the one.

 From the beginning, all the red flags were there.
-I should have left months earlier, but young love is blind.
+I should have left months earlier, but young love is known to be blind.

-I was cheated on, and I paid dearly for it.
+I was cheated on, and I was the one who paid dearly for it.

-Because I figured out his truth, he slapped the words from my face.
+Because I figured out his dark secret, he slapped the words from my face.

 He poured poison into my mind and it broke my spirit.